ironcore-dev/ironcore/docs/proposals/09-network-peering.md

 Network peering is a technique used to interleave two isolated networks, allowing members of both networks to communicate with each other as if they were in the same networking domain.
-This proposal describes how to introduce network peering to `onmetal-api`, building upon the existing concepts that were proposed in the [Networking Integration OEP](01-networking-integration.md).
+This proposal describes how to introduce network peering to `ironcore`, building upon the existing concepts that were proposed in the [Networking Integration OEP](01-networking-integration.md).

 ## Motivation

 Network peering allows members of two networks to communicate with each other without exposing them publicly and without a single point of failure.
-The networking fabric underneath is used to enable the actual routing. `onmetal`'s `networking` API should offer a way to define such a peering.
+The networking fabric underneath is used to enable the actual routing. `ironcore`'s `networking` API should offer a way to define such a peering.

 ### Goals